Rise-Vision/rise-google-sheet/README.md

 </html>
 ```

-`rise-google-sheet` returns an Array of cell objects that the Sheets API has provided.
-It uses the cell-based feed feature of the API where each entry represents a single cell.
+`rise-google-sheet` returns an Array of values that the Sheets API has provided.

-For more detail on the format of cell objects see ["Working with cell-based feeds"](https://developers.google.com/google-apps/spreadsheets/#working_with_cell-based_feeds_1).

 ## Documentation
 For further documentation on `rise-google-sheet` attributes, methods, usage, and a comprehensive demo, please see [here](http://rise-vision.github.io/rise-google-sheet).